 But I didn’t.
 There were reasons for that, which we’ll get to some other time.

-I made every single day a productive one.
+For now, let’s focus on the most important part of those first few weeks I spent in Wallingford, Connecticut: I made every single day a productive one.
 I made sure that I did at least one thing, every day, to move the needle forward.

 But I talked myself out it, every time.
-I talked myself into getting into the car, driving to New Haven, hitting the library, and poring over the job listings again.
+Instead, I talked myself into getting into the car, driving to New Haven, hitting the library, and poring over the job listings again.

 This kind of daily commitment is important, no matter who you are.
 But it’s especially important when you’re 40 years old and taking one last shot at living the kind of life you always envisioned, but never quite reached.
 Because if you blow it this time – if you take a day off, then a week off, then the whole affair off – you will have blown more than just your time.
 You’ll have blown what could be your last, best chance at steering your life in the right direction.